aniruddha-seal/pines_tutorial/DESCRIPTION.md

 ## Steps in the Tutorial

 1. **Step 1: Featurization**
-   Represent the molecular system using PIV to obtain a permutationally invariant representation.
+   Represent the molecular simulation trajectory using a permutationally invariant representation.

 2. **Step 2: CV Discovery with Autoencoders**
    Train autoencoders to identify high-variance CVs from the molecular dynamics data.